LucasTouzoCoelho/Portfolio-Projects/README.md

 During my journey, I've worked with many statistics analysis, continuous improvement and making dashboards to the managers, developing a critical thinking and problem-solving skills.
 I always believed in a improvement culture and in my learning carreer I realized that the decisions made from a data analysis becames it much more accurate!

 So, I've discovered the Data Science's World and it's infinities tools.
-My graduation as IT Tecnician helped me a lot in the beginning, but I'm sure that the apprenticeship is continuous and there are a lot of information to learn.
+My graduation as IT Technician helped me a lot in the beginning, but I'm sure that the apprenticeship is continuous and there are a lot of information to learn.
 I'm consider myself like a born lifelong learner!

-I'm looking for contribute to the Data Driven Culture because I believe in a blend with some important concepts of the Lean Manufacturing metholodogy can be so powerfull to change a business level.

-I try to be very assertive and inspiring in my comunication, because I really believe the people make the diference in all of this changing process, and this have a direct impact, not just in the business enviroment, but also in the final client experience.
-Nowadays I'm studying some of the main tools in the market, basides that some key-topics like Agile Methodologies, Machine Learning Alghorithms, Deep Learning and PLN.

 * **Background in:** Python, R, Excel, Power BI and Machine Learning.
 * **Currently studying about:** Neural Networks, Machine Learning and Robotic Process Automation